GIF: Generative Interpretable Faces

 \qheading{Generative 2D face models: } Early parametric 2D face models like Eigenfaces~\cite{SirovichKirby1987,Turk:JCN:1991:Eigenfaces}, Fisherfaces~\cite{Belhumeur1997eigenfaces}, Active Shape Models~\cite{Cootes:CVIU:1995:ActiveShape}, or Active Appearance Models~\cite{Cootes:ECCV:1998:Activeapp} parametrize facial shape and appearance in images with linear spaces.
 Tensor faces~\cite{Vasilescu:ECCV:2002:Multilinear} generalize these linear models to higher-order, generating face images with multiple independent factors like identity, pose, or expression.
 Although these models provided some semantic control, they produced blurry and unrealistic images.

-GANs~\cite{Goodfellow2014_GAN} and its variants, e.g. Progressive-GAN~\cite{Karras2018progressive} on the other side, generate photo-realistic face images but lack semantic control.
-StyleGAN~\cite{karras2019style} extends Progressive-GAN~\cite{Karras2018progressive} by incorporating a style vector to recover control over the image generation.
-As the semantics of the effects of the style vector are interpreted post-training, it is possible that desired controls might not be present at all.
-This drastically limits the potential for applications.
+StyleGAN~\cite{karras2019style}, a member of broad category of GAN~\cite{Goodfellow2014_GAN} models, extends Progressive-GAN~\cite{Karras2018progressive} by incorporating a style vector to gain partial control over the image generation, which is broadly missing in such models.
+However, the semantics of these controls are interpreted only post-training.
+Hence, it is possible that desired controls might not be present at all.
 InterFaceGAN~\cite{Shen:arxiv:2019:Interpreting} and StyleRig~\cite{tewari2020stylerig} aim to gain control over a pre-trained StyleGAN~\cite{karras2019style}.
-InterFaceGAN~\cite{Shen:arxiv:2019:Interpreting} identifies hyper-planes that separate positive and negative semantic attributes in the latent space of a GAN for semantic controls.
-However, this requires categorical attributes for every kind of control.
-These are not particularly suitable representation for many model factors e.g. facial shape.
-Further, many attributes might not be linearly separable in the latent space without any supervision.
+InterFaceGAN~\cite{Shen:arxiv:2019:Interpreting} identifies hyper-planes that separate positive and negative semantic attributes in a GAN's latent space.
+However, this requires categorical attributes for every kind of control, making it not suitable for a variety of aspects e.g. facial shape, expression etc. Further, many attributes might not be linearly separable.
 StyleRig~\cite{tewari2020stylerig} learns mappings between 3DMM parameters and the parameter vectors of each StyleGAN layer.
-Given a set of StyleGAN parameter vectors and pose, expression, and lighting parameters, StyleRig outputs a set of parameters, which is fed to StyleGAN to generate a photo-realistic face image.
-StyleRig learns to edit StyleGAN parameters, and hence a particular StyleGAN generated image, with 3DMM control, which is tailored to face editing or face reenactment tasks.
+StyleRig learns to edit StyleGAN parameters and thereby controls the generated image, with 3DMM parameters.
+The setup is mainly tailored towards face editing or face reenactment tasks.